Charles Demuth: Career

 The work is one of 10 poster portraits Demuth intended to create to honor his creative friends.
 The six completed ones were in homage to Williams plus Georgia O'Keeffe, Arthur Dove, Charles Duncan, John Marin and Bert Savoy.
 The others were planned for Marsden Hartley, Gertrude Stein, Eugene O'Neill and Wallace Stevens.
 Painted during a period of recovery from illness, these paintings portray their respective painters and writers and performers through referential objects and language, as opposed to literal depictions.
 These works proved to be a challenge for critics.
 One reviewer described the works as having been made in “a code for which we have not the key.”

 Demuth, along with Georgia O'Keeffe and Charles Sheeler, was a major contributor to the Precisionist art movement, which began to evolve in America around 1915.
 Demuth's works often depicted a specific range of forms in a quasi-Cubist, sharply defined manner, a characteristic of Precisionism.
 Frequently occurring scenes within Demuth's works are urban and rural landscapes, often consisting of industrial features such as bridges, smoke stacks, and skyscrapers.
 Demuth's "Aucassin and Nicolette," which can be viewed below, is an exemplary work of Precisionist art.
 Notable features include the highly structured scene lacking figures, depiction of an industrial setting, and sharp linearity created by geometric figures with no hint of abstraction.
 Demuth's works of this nature have been perceived as ironic and pessimistic in light of their subject matter.

 Demuth began a series of paintings in 1919, inspired by the architecture of Lancaster.
 In creating these works, Demuth opted not to use watercolors, instead created the works in oil and tempera.
 Additionally, these works are larger than many of his others.
 They possess a balance between realism and abstraction.
 In 1927, Demuth started a series of seven panel paintings depicting factory buildings in his hometown.
 He finished the last of the seven, After All in 1933.
 Six of the paintings were highlighted in Chimneys and Towers: Charles Demuth’s Late Paintings of Lancaster, a 2007 Amon Carter Museum retrospective of his work, displayed in 2008 at the Whitney Museum of American Art.
 According to the exhibit notes from the Amon Carter show, Demuth's will left many of his paintings to Georgia O'Keeffe.
 Her strategic decisions regarding which museums received these works cemented his reputation as a major painter of the Precisionist school.

 Later years and death

 Demuth, a gay artist, was a regular patron at the Lafayette Baths.
-His sexual exploits there are the subject of watercolors, including his 1918 homoerotic self-portrait set in a Turkish bathhouse.
+His sexual exploits there are the subject of watercolors, including his 1918 homoerotic self-portrait set in a Victorian Turkish bath.

 Demuth spent most of his life in frail health.
 By 1920, the effects of diabetes had begun to severely drain Demuth of artistic energy.
-He died at his residence in Lancaster County, Pennsylvania at the age 51 of complications from diabetes.
+He died at his residence in Lancaster County, Pennsylvania, at the age 51 of complications from diabetes.
 He is buried at the Lancaster Cemetery.